 - Programs with only the option to Modify can’t be moved to a different installation drive.

-Step 1: In the search bar, type control panel then click on the control panel icon to access it.
+Step 1: In the search bar, type the control panel, then click on the control panel icon to access it.

 Step 2: Under All Control Panel Items, select Programs and Features.
 A window with all the programs installed on your PC will appear.

-Step 3: Select the program that you want to remove from drive C. Right-click on it then choose the only option available; uninstall/change.
+Step 3: Select the program you want to remove from drive C. Right-click on it, then choose the only option available; uninstall/change.

 Tip!
 Be very careful when editing the registry.
 Any errors may severely impair the overall performance of your PC and may even require reinstallation of the operating system.

-Apart from the above mentioned methods, it’s also possible to move programs from the default installation drive C to another disk partition by making use of registry migration.
-The entire process makes use of both command prompt and registry editing utility features.
+Apart from the methods mentioned above, it’s also possible to move programs from the default installation drive C to another disk partition using registry migration.
+The entire process uses both command prompt and registry editing utility features.
 Here’s how the method works:

-Step 2: For this step, we’ll make use of the command prompt utility.
+Step 2: For this step, we’ll use the command prompt utility.

-Step 3: Launch the registry editor by simply pressing windows + R keys simultaneously.
+Step 3: Launch the registry editor by pressing Windows + R keys simultaneously.
 The Registry Editor window will appear.

 Step 4: Locate the following folder paths: